BenjaminBorn/academic-kickstart/content/authors/admin/_index.md

 # - Visitors -->
 ---

-Benjamin Born is a Professor of Macroeconomics at the Frankfurt School of Finance & Management---where he is affiliated with the {{% staticref "https://www.frankfurt-school.de/en/home/research/centres/centre-for-central-banking" %}}Centre for Central Banking{{% /staticref %}}---and a research fellow at the CEPR and CESifo.
-In addition, he currently serves as a research director at the ifo Institute's Center for Macroeconomics and Surveys, an external consultant at the EU Commission's DG ECFIN, and as an associate editor at the European Economic Review.
+Benjamin Born is Professor of Macroeconomics at the Frankfurt School of Finance & Management and Research Director at the ifo Institute's Center for Macroeconomics and Surveys.
+He is also a research fellow with CEPR and CESifo.
+Currently, he serves as an external consultant to the EU Commission's Directorate-General for Economic and Financial Affairs (DG ECFIN) and as a member of the European Parliament’s Monetary Expert Panel.
+Additionally, he contributes as an Associate Editor at the European Economic Review.
 He holds a Ph.D. in Economics from the Bonn Graduate School of Economics.

  <strong>News</strong>
 - I'm co-organizing the following conferences this year
-    + {{% staticref "files/Program_FMS.pdf" %}} Spring 2024 Frankfurt Macro Seminar {{% /staticref %}} (program)
+    + {{% staticref "files/Program_FMS_2024.pdf" %}} Fall 2024 Frankfurt Macro Seminar {{% /staticref %}} (program)
     + {{% staticref "https://konstanzseminar.org/konstanz-seminar-on-monetary-theory-and-policy/55th-konstanz-seminar/" %}}2024 Konstanz Seminar on Monetary Theory and Monetary Policy{{% /staticref %}} (program)
-    + {{% staticref "https://www.ifo.de/en/event/2024-12-05/14th-ifo-conference-macroeconomics-and-survey-data" %}}14th ifo Conference on Macroeconomics and Survey Data{{% /staticref %}} (call for papers)
+    + {{% staticref "https://www.ifo.de/en/event/2024-12-05/14th-ifo-conference-macroeconomics-and-survey-data" %}}14th ifo Conference on Macroeconomics and Survey Data{{% /staticref %}} (program)

 <!-- <strong>Open Positions</strong> (Deadline April 30): Postdoctoral Researchers in Frankfurt School's Centre for Central Banking:  {{% staticref "https://apply.interfolio.com/120066" %}}More Info {{% /staticref %}}. -->